NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 # Contributing

-!!! abstract "Summary"

-    **This page provides guidance for contributors to the NEMO Cookbook.**
+### **Contributing to NEMO Cookbook**
 ---

-### **Contributing to NEMO Cookbook**

-Thank you for your interest in contributing to NEMO Cookbook!
+Thank you for your interest in contributing to **NEMO Cookbook**!

-We welcome contributions from the community to help improve the reproducible analysis of NEMO outputs.
+We welcome contributions from the community to help us support the reproducible analysis of NEMO model outputs.

 ### **Getting Started**
 ---

-To get started with contributing to NEMO Cookbook, please follow the steps below:
+To get started with contributing to **NEMO Cookbook**, please follow the steps below:

 1. Fork the NEMO Cookbook repository on GitHub.
 2. Clone your forked repository to your local machine.